Skip to main content

 You must reserve your free Senior Convocation ticket via CampusGroups before joining us at the event.
 Students can only reserve 1 ticket for themselves.

-• Starting Wednesday April 26 at noon EST: Undergraduate students from the class of 2023 can reserve their ticket
+• Starting [April date TBD] at 8pm EST: Undergraduate students from the class of 2025 can reserve their ticket

-• Starting Wednesday May 17 at noon EST: Graduate and professional students from December 2022 and May 2023 graduations can reserve their ticket.
+• Starting [mid-May date TBD] at noon EST: Graduate and professional students from December 2023 and May 2024 graduations can reserve their ticket.

 Outside guests & livestream